 - What training are the staff supporting children and young people with SEND have had or are having?

 Different members of staff have received various training on all aspects of SEN provision.
 These have included sessions on dyslexia, ASD, differentiation and speech and language difficulties and Stoke Speaks out Training.
 Our HSLW and a Higher Level Teaching Assistant (HLTA) has passed an accredited Bullying course.
-The SENCO has the qualification ‘National Award for Special Educational Needs’ and the acting SENCO is currently working towards this.
+The SENCO has the qualification ‘National Award for Special Educational Needs’.

 - How will my child/young person be included in activities outside this classroom including school trips?